19hours/sg-statutes/Acts/Customs Act.md

 ### Powers of Director-General to delegate

-5\.—(1) The Director-General may, with the approval of the Minister, confer on any senior officer of customs appointed under section 4(4) all or any of the powers conferred on the Director-General by this Act, subject to such conditions or restrictions as the Director-General may think fit.
+5\.—(1) The Director-General may confer on any senior officer of customs appointed under section 4(4) all or any of the powers conferred on the Director-General by this Act, subject to such conditions or restrictions as the Director-General may think fit.

 [4/2003]

+[Act 29 of 2018 wef 18/02/2019]

 (2) The Director-General may appoint such number of other officers of customs as he may think fit for the purpose of carrying out the provisions of this Act.